 Lucy works shifts in the restaurants when Ben has charge of the kids.
-They now employ over 85 people in their venues, the latest being Market Square.
-Sitting opposite Lubens, Market Square offers a healthy option.
+They now employ over 85 people in their venues.
+Sitting opposite Lubens, their next venue to open was Market Square, which offers a healthy option.
 There are breakfast and brunch options with smashed avocado, seeds and salads.
 There are also stacks of pancakes too!

 Investing in folkestone

-Lucy and Ben, once Market Square’s Food Hall is open, are going to hang fire for a while.
-In the sense that they don’t see themselves taking on another venue (just yet!).
-They’ve launched an app for loyal customers to gain points in each restaurant.
+The L+B loyalty app is also available for customers to gain points in each restaurant.
 And their focus is on training their staff.
 Building a workforce with training and qualifications helps the food industry in Folkestone just get better and better.

 “That’s our aim!
 But there are only so many hours in the day!”
 Somehow, I think, these two will make a success of it!